CryptoSoc/cryptosoc.github.io/_tutorials/intro-to-git.md

 ## Make a Git Repository

-Lets start by making a directory.
+Lets start by making a directory with our project name.
+For now let's call it `first-git-repo`.
 Now open a terminal window (if you're on Linux or Mac) or open Git Bash in that directory by right clicking and selecting `Open terminal` or `Open Git Bash`.

 Now type the command `git init`.